tjfontaine/cloudnative/distributed-systems-management/queuing-and-streaming/kafka/quickstart.md

 ## Conclusion

 There you have it!
 A working Kafka and Zookeeper cluster on Kubernetes, configured for high availability, without using Helm!

-### Cleanup
+### Clean Up

 You can remove everything we've added to your Kubernetes cluster in this tutorial by running the following: